danielburnley/react-learning/docs/week-1.md

 Deploying to heroku is ez pz with a create-react-app base, you don't even need a Procfile, and it works with Yarn staight out the box

+## Error reporting

+Given we prefer sentry as our method of error reporting, I decided to go with that